Features

 A Masterclass in History and Politics: Sitting Down with Vernon Johnson Mwaanga

 The sun hung low over Lusaka’s Olympia neighborhood, casting a warm glow on the quiet street leading to Vernon Johnson Mwaanga’s residence.
-Known to Zambians as “VJ,” this towering figure in the nation’s history welcomed me into his home, a place brimming with artifacts and ornaments collected from his travels around the world, each piece… Continue reading A Masterclass in History and Politics: Sitting Down with Vernon Johnson Mwaanga
+Known to Zambians as “VJ,” this towering figure in the nation’s history welcomed me into his home, a place brimming with artifacts and ornaments collected from his travels around the world, each piece a testament to a life steeped in diplomacy and history.
+I had come to talk about Kenneth Kaunda, Zambia’s founding president, and his role in…

 Krasnoyarsk Hydroelectric Power Plant: ‘A Cornerstone of Clean, Reliable Energy’